uhray/boilerplate/doc/css.md

 Add your own styles to the [main.css](../lib/public/css/main.css) stylesheet.

 These styles will be loaded for every page, including those in [static](static.md) development.

+If you wish to separate code into many stylesheets, you will need to edit the [lib/views/static/_include.jade](../lib/views/static/_include.jade) file for static pages and the [lib/views/main.jade](../lib/views/main.jade) for other files.